Discover Florence with a licensed guide specialized in archaeology, offering a unique perspective on the city.

 In front of the Apple Store

-On the banks of the Arno, in front of the Uffizi façade
+On the banks of the Arno, in front of the Uffizi Gallery façade.

-You will begin the tour at the site where the Romans founded Florence two thousand years ago.
-I will explain how the square has changed from the Imperial era to the present day.
+You will begin the tour at the place where the Romans founded Florence two thousand years ago.
+I will talk to you about the transformations of the square from the imperial era to today.

-In the Medieval Quarter, you will see stone towers, including the Pagliazza Tower, a former women’s prison built on the ruins of a Roman bath complex.
+In the Medieval Quarter, you will admire stone towers, including the Torre della Pagliazza, a former women’s prison built on the ruins of a Roman Bath building.

-I will tell you about Dante and the church where the great poet met Beatrice, the heroine of the Divine Comedy.
+I will tell you about Dante and the church where the great poet met Beatrice, the protagonist of the Divine Comedy.

-Where Dante Alighieri once lived now stands a museum dedicated to him.
-I will explain Dante’s role as the father of the Italian language and his exile from Florence.
+Where Dante Alighieri once lived, there is now a museum dedicated to him.
+I will talk to you about Dante’s role as the father of the Italian language and his exile from Florence.

-You will visit the ground-floor courtyard of Palazzo Vecchio, with Renaissance frescoes painted for the Medici family, who once resided in the palace.
+You will visit the courtyard of Palazzo Vecchio on the ground floor, with Renaissance frescoes painted for the Medici family, who lived inside the palace.

 You will admire the majestic Renaissance statues that still decorate the square and the Loggia dei Lanzi, as well as the elegant façade of Palazzo Vecchio.

-You will learn the history of the building that today houses the most famous painting gallery in Italy, and one of the most important in the world: the Uffizi Gallery.
+You will learn the history of the palace that today houses Italy’s most famous painting gallery, one of the most important in the world : the Uffizi Gallery.

 For a full refund, cancel at least 24 hours before the scheduled departure time.